Geo-Python-2017/Exercise-2/README.md

 ![Text in case image does not display](Images/600px-The_Asiatic_Lion.jpg)<br/>
 ***Figure 1: The King of the Jungle: Lion***
-*CC BY-SA 2.0: Shanthanu Bhardwaj*
+*CC BY-SA 2.0: Shanthanu Bhardwaj, The Asiatic Lion*

 You can see an example of how to display an image with a caption below.